Central Examinations - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 9.3 Online examination sitting and late commencement

-9.3.1 Standard online examinations will be open-book.
-Invigilated online examinations may have restrictions on what materials students can access during the examination, and this information will be provided to the students prior to the examination.
+9.3.1 Standard online examinations are open-book.
+Invigilated online examinations can have restrictions on what materials students can access during the examination, and this information must be provided to the students prior to the examination.

-9.3.2 Students are expected to sit online examinations in their home or at other suitable location.
+9.3.2 Students are expected to sit online examinations in their home or at another suitable location.

-9.3.2 Where students do not have a suitable location, they may register interest to sit the examination at an unsupervised on-campus venue.
-Students will be notified of available on-campus venues in advance of the examination period.
+9.3.3 When students do not have a suitable location, they can register interest to sit the examination at an unsupervised on-campus venue.
+Students are notified of available on-campus venues in advance of the examination period.

-9.3.3 Where a student sits an online examination at an on-campus venue, they are expected to use their own device.
-Limited University computers will be made available for use and must be requested in advance.
+9.3.4 When students sit an online examination at an on-campus venue, they are expected to use their own device.
+Limited University computers are made available for use and must be requested in advance.

-9.3.4 Students with an examination start time noted in their examination timetable will commence their examination at the time specified.
-Students who do not commence their examination within 30 minutes of the examination start time may be asked to provide evidence of circumstances that prevented them commencing on time.
+9.3.5 Students with an examination start time noted in their examination timetable must commence their examination at the time specified.
+Students who do not commence their examination within 30 minutes of the examination start time can submit an application for deferred examination in accordance with the Deferred Examination – Procedures.

 9.4 Interruption to an online central examination